IntroductionThis self esteem talking activity for children proved to be just what we needed to get them talking (and to bed quicker!).

 Self Esteem Talking Activity – the words I used

 Here are my words…(I have made three “fortune tellers” because I don’t want it to become about sharing.
-I will get them to swap them round though as they ave different words.
+I will get them to swap them round though as each teller has different words.

 - Pink; proud, kind, friendly, thoughtful, gentle, determined